W. V. D. Hodge

-Life and career
+Early life and education

-Hodge was born in Edinburgh in 1903, the younger son and second of three children of Archibald James Hodge (1869-1938), a searcher of records in the property market and a partner in the firm of Douglas and Company, and his wife, Jane (born 1875), daughter of confectionery business owner William Vallance.
+Hodge was born in Edinburgh in 1903, the younger son and second of three children of Jane (born 1875) and Archibald James Hodge (1869–1938) His father was a searcher of records in the property market and a partner in the firm of Douglas and Company and his mother was the daughter of a confectionery business owner William Vallance.
 They lived at 1 Church Hill Place in the Morningside district.

-He attended George Watson's College, and studied at Edinburgh University, graduating MA in 1923.
-With help from E. T. Whittaker, whose son J. M. Whittaker was a college friend, he then took the Cambridge Mathematical Tripos.
-At Cambridge he fell under the influence of the geometer H. F. Baker.
-He gained a Cambridge BA degree in 1925, receiving the MA in 1930 and the Doctor of Science (ScD) degree in 1950.
+He attended George Watson's College and then the University of Edinburgh, where he graduated with an MA in 1923.
+With help from E. T. Whittaker, whose son J. M. Whittaker was a college friend, he then enrolled as an affiliated student at St John's College at the University of Cambridge in order to study the Mathematical Tripos.
+At Cambridge, he was influenced by the geometer H. F. Baker.
+He was awarded a BA from the University of Cambridge in 1925, an MA in 1930, and a Doctor of Science (ScD) in 1950.

+Career

-In 1926 he took up a teaching position at the University of Bristol, and began work on the interface between the Italian school of algebraic geometry, particularly problems posed by Francesco Severi, and the topological methods of Solomon Lefschetz.
+In 1926, he took up a teaching position at the University of Bristol, and began work on the interface between the Italian school of algebraic geometry, particularly problems posed by Francesco Severi, and the topological methods of Solomon Lefschetz.
 This made his reputation, but led to some initial scepticism on the part of Lefschetz.
 According to Atiyah's memoir, Lefschetz and Hodge in 1931 had a meeting in Max Newman's rooms in Cambridge, to try to resolve issues.
 In the end Lefschetz was convinced.
 In 1928 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Edmund Taylor Whittaker, Ralph Allan Sampson, Charles Glover Barkla, and Sir Charles Galton Darwin.
 He was awarded the Society's Gunning Victoria Jubilee Prize for the period 1964 to 1968.

-In 1930 Hodge was awarded a Research Fellowship at St. John's College, Cambridge.
+In 1930, Hodge was awarded a Research Fellowship at St John's College, Cambridge.
 He spent the year 1931–2 at Princeton University, where Lefschetz was, visiting also Oscar Zariski at Johns Hopkins University.
 At this time he was also assimilating de Rham's theorem, and defining the Hodge star operation.
 It would allow him to define harmonic forms and so refine the de Rham theory.

 On his return to Cambridge, he was offered a University Lecturer position in 1933.
 He became the Lowndean Professor of Astronomy and Geometry at Cambridge, a position he held from 1936 to 1970.
 He was the first head of DPMMS.

 He was the Master of Pembroke College, Cambridge from 1958 to 1970, and vice-president of the Royal Society from 1959 to 1965.
 He was knighted in 1959.
 Amongst other honours, he received the Adams Prize in 1937 and the Copley Medal of the Royal Society in 1974.

+Death

 He died in Cambridge on 7 July 1975.